Out of all the microphones available, dynamic microphones are considered the best for vocals.

 1. Shure SM58-LC Dynamic Vocal Microphone

-Featuring a tailored frequency response that has been designed specifically for vocal use, the Shure SM58-LC Dynamic Microphone is the perfect choice for delivering clear, detailed vocals on every occasion.
+Featuring a tailored frequency response that has been explicitly designed for vocal use, the Shure SM58-LC Dynamic Microphone is the perfect choice for delivering clear, detailed vocals on every occasion.

-The uniform cardioid pickup pattern concentrates on the noise being delivered directly in front of it while simultaneously drowning out background noise.
-This function makes it perfect for podcasting and other vocal performances where the need for voice detail is essential.
+The uniform cardioid pickup pattern concentrates on the noise delivered directly in front of it while drowning out background noise.
+This function makes it perfect for podcasting and other vocal performances.

 - Has a tailored 50Hz – 15KHz frequency response designed specifically for vocal use